Latest update: 2026-04-01

 100 Wager-Free Spins (Big Bass Splash)

-• 100 wager-free spins available for new UK customers only
+- 100 wager-free spins available for new UK customers only

-• Minimum deposit of £10 and a £10 slot wager required
+- Minimum deposit of £10 and a £10 slot wager required

-• Free spins valid exclusively on Big Bass Splash (£0.10 per spin)
+- Free spins valid exclusively on Big Bass Splash (£0.10 per spin)

-• Maximum win from spins: £100, paid as cash (no wagering requirements)
+- Maximum win from spins: £100, paid as cash (no wagering requirements)

-• Bonus requires opt-in prior to participating play
+- Bonus requires opt-in prior to participating play

-• Opt-in and bonus terms apply
+- Opt-in and bonus terms apply

 How it compares to other UK casinos

-NetBet’s offer stands out mainly because the spins are wager-free, which reduces the “strings attached” element that comes with many UK casino bonuses.
+NetBet’s offer stands out mainly because the spins are wager-free, which reduces the “strings attached” element you see with many UK casino bonuses.
 Bet365, for example, advertises up to 200 no wager spins from a £10 deposit and stake, while LeoVegas offers 50 wager-free spins on a £10 deposit.
 Casumo’s package combines a matched deposit and spins, but applies a 30x wagering requirement, and Rizk’s deposit bonus plus spins typically comes with higher playthrough.

 Similar UK Casinos